Projects

 My Tor commits can be seen at Tor’s GitWeb and GitLab.

-I was a FreeBSD Ports committer, from being a contributor from 2014 back in my senior year of high school.
+I am a FreeBSD Ports committer, from being a contributor from 2014 back in my senior year of high school.

 Outside of Ports, I worked on the FreeBSD networking, firewall, and routing stack.
 One key set of patches was that I helped make IPFW’s NAT implementation aware of RFC 6598 (Carrier Grade NAT) subnets.